abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 Practicing the Dhamma doesn’t take much.
 It doesn’t take a lot of complicated activity, but it does take application.
-It takes remembrance, recollection, and mindfulness—*sati.* The word *sati* means remembering to pay attention.
+It takes remembrance, recollection, and mindfulness—*sati*.
+The word *sati* means remembering to pay attention.
 If we don’t remember, if we don’t bring attention to the practice, then that shift of perspective—escaping the rut of past and future—doesn’t happen.
 But if we do remember, then we’re